China’s Visa-Free Policies: Latest Updates

 Countries with mutual visa exemption agreements with China

-China has also signed agreements on mutual visa exemption with over 150 countries, which enables certain citizens to travel to China without a visa.
+China has also signed agreements on mutual visa exemption with over 150 countries, which enable certain citizens to travel to China without a visa.
 However, for the majority of countries, visa-free arrangements apply only to diplomatic or official passports.

 Countries with Mutual Visa Exemption Agreements with China for Ordinary Passport Holders